Everlaw/utf8/README.md

 ### Utf8

-Provides UTF-8-related functionality, serving as a complement to `com.google.common.base.Utf8`.
-One method, `Utf8.toPackedInt`, converts a single- or multi-`char` code point into its UTF-8 byte representation, packed into a single `int`.
+A low-level utility class that provides `static` methods for testing, encoding, and decoding UTF-8.
+The principal methods are:
+- `isValid(codepoint)`: Returns `true` iff the given codepoint is valid UTF-8.
+- `toPackedInt(cseq, i)`: Encodes the 1- or 2-char Unicode codepoint starting
+  at `cseq[i]` to 1-4 bytes of UTF-8, packed into a single `int`.
+This enables incremental encoding of any `CharSequence` without heap allocations.
+- `toPackedInt(codepoint)`: Encodes the given codepoint as UTF-8 packed into an `int` as described above.
+- `isContinuationByte(byte)`: Returns `true` iff the given byte is a UTF-8 continuation byte.
+- `numContinuationBytes(byte)`: Returns the number of continuation bytes that follow the given first byte of a possibly-multibyte UTF-8-encoded codepoint.

 ### Utf8Iterator

-Provides a `PrimitiveIterator.OfInt` over the UTF-8 bytes of a `CharSequence`.
-This allows for simple, efficient iteration:
+A high-level class for iterating over the UTF-8 bytes of a `CharSequence`, implementing Java 8's `PrimitiveIterator.OfInt`.
+It allows for simple, space-efficient iteration:
 ```java
 Utf8Iterator utf8 = new Utf8Iterator(string);
 while (utf8.hasNext()) {